We’re charting a responsible path forward for open ocean aquaculture in the U.S.

 Americans love seafood—especially salmon.
 Fishermen and Indigenous peoples on this continent have long revered salmon as a cultural touchstone with phenomenal life histories and deep connections to the place.
 Plus, salmon tastes good.
 We love salmon so much that in 2021 Americans ate almost 3.5 pounds of it, on average, making it the most popular…

-Read More BlogMeet a Future Leader: Hannah Crosby
+Read More BlogMeet a Future Leader: Lucy Vogt

 The Coalition for Sustainable Aquaculture is proud to uplift the voices of our Future Leaders in this blog series: Meet a Future Leader.
 In this series we will interview the members of CSA that are Future Leaders set to make waves in aquaculture.
 We’ll learn what inspires them, what they hope to contribute to the…